Durie Hill School: Inspiring Learning in the Scenic Beauty of Whanganui

 Diverse Student Demographics

-Durie Hill School actively supports Māori learners through targeted plans and engagement with whānau, striving to improve outcomes and reduce achievement disparities.
+The school actively supports Māori learners through targeted initiatives and engagement with whānau, aiming to improve outcomes and reduce disparities.

 Curriculum and Learning Focus

-At Durie Hill School, you'll find a curriculum that emphasizes key learning areas while integrating cultural programs.
+At Durie Hill School, the curriculum emphasizes key learning areas while integrating cultural programs for a well-rounded education in Whanganui.

 Key Learning Areas